stonepros/stone/doc/radosgw/multisite.rst

        # radosgw-admin period update --commit

-7. Finally, restart the Ceph Object Gateway in the secondary zone.
+7. Finally, restart the Stone Object Gateway in the secondary zone.

    ::